CV

 English Teacher, Newcastle High School, UK 2018

-Deliver standards-based lesson plans aligned with students' strengths, learning styles, and curriculum by utilising the Universal Design for Learning framework.
+Create lesson plans that meet standards and match students' strengths and learning styles.
+Use Universal Design for Learning framework.
 Integrate technology into the curriculum and assess student progress based on workload and classroom behaviour.
-Partner with other teachers to ensure alignment, lead parent-teacher evenings, and provide additional onsite and remote one-on-one tutoring.
+Partner with other teachers to stay aligned.
+Lead parent-teacher evenings, and offer extra onsite and remote tutoring.

 • Successfully utilised a hybrid learning model by combining face-to-face and online teaching.